Agrément

 Agrément, in international affairs, is the agreement by a state to receive members of a diplomatic mission from a foreign country.

+Procedure

 In this procedure, the posting state formally requests consent, via a demande d'agréation, from the receiving state before appointing a diplomat to the receiving state.
 If the nominated diplomat is acceptable to the receiving state, the receiving state gives agrément.